transcom/mymove/README.md

 If you drop the `--global` flag these settings will only apply to the current repo.
 If you ever re-clone that repo or clone another repo, you will need to remember to set the local config again.
 You won't.
 Use the global config. :-)

+For web-based Git operations, GitHub will use your primary email unless you choose "Keep my email address private".
+If you don't want to set your work address as primary, please [turn on the privacy setting](https://github.com/settings/emails).

 ### Project location

 All of Go's tooling expects Go code to be checked out in a specific location.
 Please read about [Go workspaces](https://golang.org/doc/code.html#Workspaces) for a full explanation.
 If you just want to get started, then decide where you want all your go code to live and configure the GOPATH environment variable accordingly.
 For example, if you want your go code to live at `~/code/go`, you should add the following like to your `.bash_profile`: